Sriwijaya F.C.: Double winner and Copa Indonesia dominance

-In the same season, Sriwijaya also successfully won the domestic cup trophy, 2007–08 Copa Indonesia, which made them the first and only double champions in Indonesia to date.
+In the same season, Sriwijaya also won the domestic cup trophy, 2007–08 Copa Indonesia, which made them the first and only double champions in Indonesia to date.
 In the tournament, the club for the first time reached the final round, while securing this title after defeating Persipura in the final.
 In the final held at the Gelora Bung Karno Stadium, Sriwijaya emerged as champions after winning the penalty shootout.

 In the 2008–09 season, after winning the domestic league and cup in the previous season, Sriwijaya competed on the continental stage for the first time.
-The club were placed in Group F of the 2009 AFC Champions League along with Gamba Osaka, FC Seoul and Shandong Luneng, but were only able to collect one win from a total of 6 matches.
-This result made the club bottom of Group F. In domestic competition, Sriwijaya finished in fifth place of the 2008–09 Indonesia Super League with a total of 54 points from 15 matches, and scored 60 goals.
+The club were placed in Group F of the 2009 AFC Champions League along with Gamba Osaka, FC Seoul and Shandong Luneng, but were only able to collect one win from 6 matches.
+This result made the club bottom of Group F. In domestic competition, Sriwijaya finished in fifth place of the 2008–09 Indonesia Super League with 54 points from 15 matches, and scored 60 goals.
 In domestic cup, they managed to win the Copa Indonesia for the second time in a row, and gave them a ticket to the AFC Champions League play-offs for the following season.

 In the following season, Sriwijaya emerged as the champion of the 2010 Copa Indonesia, while also setting a record as the only domestic cup champion in three consecutive seasons.
 The result was achieved after the team won 2–1 over Arema Indonesia in the final, held at the Manahan Stadium on 1 August 2010.
 In the league, Sriwijaya was only able to finish in eighth place with 48 points in the 2009–10 Indonesia Super League, the club's worst result in the last 4 seasons.
 On the continental stage, the club started by competing against the Singapore Armed Forces in the 2010 AFC Champions League qualifying play-off, but lost 3–0 to the Singapore team, and had to fall to the second level of Asian competition, AFC Cup.
-The club won the Group F of 2010 AFC Cup by successfully beating Bình Dương, Selangor and Victory SC in the final standings.
+The club won the Group F of 2010 AFC Cup by beating Bình Dương, Selangor and Victory SC in the final standings.
 In the round of 16, Sriwijaya had to fall after losing 1–4 to Thai Port, despite having taken the lead through a goal from Anoure Obiora.